caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/products/index.rst.txt

 .. toctree::
    :maxdepth: 1

-The following data products are written by MeerKATHI.
+The following data products are written by Caracal.

 log files
 ^^^^^^^^^